 The introduction of the Model 1855 rifle led to changes to existing Model 1841 rifles.
 The 803 Model 1841 rifles that were converted to .58 caliber during 1856-1857 and the 1,663 rifles altered during 1857-1858 (presumably left in .54 caliber) as well as the 842 .58 caliber rifles altered during 1858-1859 at Harpers Ferry were all modified to take the saber bayonet and sights of the Model 1855 rifle.
 This alteration added a bayonet lug with no guide to each barrel.

-The Armory added an iron block/blade front sight and a rear site with a 2-7/16” base.
+The Armory added an iron block/blade front sight and a Model 1855 rifle long-range rear site with a 2-7/16” base.
 The side walls of the rear sight were graduated in 100 yard increments and denoted with “2,” “3,” and “5.”
 All of these arms went through an inspection after the alteration.
-Those that passed were marked “W.C.K.” on the barrel and in the wood opposite the lock plate.
+Those that passed were marked “W.C.K.” on the barrel flat forward of the nipple bolster and in the wood opposite the lock plate.

 When a new sight was adopted for the Model 1855 rifle in 1858, it was applied to the Model 1841 rifles still undergoing alteration at Harpers Ferry as well.
 The new pattern rear sight, which did not become available until 1859, consisted of a 1-3/16” long stepped block and two folding leaves for 300 and 500 yards (marked “3” and “5”).
 It was dovetailed and screwed to the barrel 2-15/16” from the breech.